mattyschell/dbgeomtools/README.md

-## DBGEOMTOOLS
+## DBINTERSECT

 ### Description

-A collection of database geometry processing tools.
-Delusions of support for multiple database technologies with a single input test dataset and tests supporting each database as needed.
+A collection of geometry intersection processing tools.
+Includes delusions of support for multiple database technologies with a single input test dataset and tests supporting each as needed.

 ### Dependencies

-* python (3.0)
-* Oracle Spatial and/or PostGIS with privileges to create objects in a schema
+* Access to Oracle Spatial and/or PostGIS with privileges to create objects in a schema
+* A database client and whatever it uses as standard command line input (SQL*Plus, psql, etc)
+* A terminal to execute shell scripts

+## Tests

+I should be doing the gradle thing but for now we will call bespoke shell scripts that holler about FAILing when they fail.

-### Test: Oracle
+### Tests: Oracle

-Thinking about doing the Gradle thing but let's not get ahead of ourselves.

 Let's use PostgreSQL environmentals as Oracle inputs and be optimistic about the future.
 It is our repo my friends it is our rules the trick is to never be